-To volunteer for LibriVox, you would need a computer, a microphone, and some sort of audio editing program.
-Since Audacity is a free audio editor, many people start recording with it.
+To do volunteer work through these sites, you would need a computer, a microphone, and some sort of audio editing program.
+Since Audacity is a free audio editor, many people start recording with it and move up to a Digital Audio Workstation (DAW) that offers non-destructive editing.
 Be aware that proficiency in audio recording and editing comes with a learning curve.
 I wrote an article that lists 7 ways to get up to speed on your DAW.
 You also can do a Google search to find innumerable videos and blogs to help you learn audio editing techniques.

 You might have to go to a designated studio to record for the blind as many of those organizations do not utilize remote narrators.

 Like any performance art, audiobook narration is a highly competitive BUSINESS.
 It’s not a field in which you should expect on-the-job training.
 When you are cast to narrate a book, you are expected to know how to complete the project within your deadline.